 One of the main pros of Flutter for enterprise apps is its platform-oriented support widgets.
 During one of the sessions, Google announced that Flutter would be a top-notch Material Design platform.

 Widgets are the core of Flutter’s layout engine.
 Basically, almost everything in Flutter is a widget: images, icons, text, rows, grids, columns, and even layout models.
 Flutter builds all the widgets itself using the high-performance 2D graphics engine Skia, which makes extensive use of GPU resources.
 As a result, Flutter apps run around 60 frames per second so they are very fluid and responsive.

 Security is another critical requirement for enterprise apps.
-You can be sure – Flutter technology provides reliable security of users data, because it uses native iOS and Android technologies such as Touch ID, Face ID or a fingerprint scanner.
-The main pros of Flutter development is encrypted app code and it can’t be recovered by reverse engineering.
+You can be sure – Flutter technology provides reliable security of users data because it uses native iOS and Android technologies such as Touch ID, Face ID, or a fingerprint scanner.
+The main pros of Flutter development are encrypted app code and it can’t be recovered by reverse engineering.